-First of all, the boundaries of the Cappadocia site area were determined with the Decision No. A-69 and dated 10 July 1976 by the Supreme Council of Real Estate Antiquities and Monuments.
+The boundaries of the Cappadocia site area were determined with the Decision No. A-69 and dated 10 July 1976 by the Supreme Council of Real Estate Antiquities and Monuments.
 Ihlara Valley of Aksaray Province was also included within the site boundaries.